-If you’re looking for a hill workout to develop aerobic and anaerobic endurance, muscular endurance, fatigue resistance and your lactate threshold, then you can’t get much better than tempo hill intervals.
+If you’re looking for a hill workout to develop aerobic and anaerobic conditioning, muscular endurance, fatigue resistance and your lactate threshold, then you can’t get much better than tempo hills.

 Key benefits of Tempo Hill Intervals

 - Develops both lactate threshold and VO2 max

 - Improves strength, muscular endurance and fatigue resistance

 - Improved ability to tolerate increased muscle acidity